emmacadavra/learn-hiragana/README.md

 #### **Game Area**

 The game area on each page contains four main sections: an h2 heading detailing which game is currently selected, a question area, an answer area containing four potential answers, and a current score section at the bottom.
+The game areas themselves are structured identically, but with different colour styling so that the user can distinguish the games from one another by colour as well as by reading the heading.

 Hiragana game area: